libktx/ktx/style/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.libktx/ktx-style.svg)](https://search.maven.org/artifact/io.github.libktx/ktx-style)

-# KTX: style builders
+# KTX: Style builders

 Type-safe builders of official Scene2D widget styles.

 ### Why?

-While creating widget styles in Java is possible, it usually turns out to be too verbose.
-LibGDX provides an alternative - `Skin` class and its JSON loader.
+While creating widget styles in Java is possible, it usually turns out to be too verbose. libGDX provides an alternative - `Skin` class and its JSON loader.
 Thanks to reflection, you can define your styles in a single concise JSON file and load them at runtime.
-This is fine most of the time, but this approach does have its issues: the two obvious ones being reflection usage and no validation during writing.
+This is fine most of the time, but this approach does have its issues: the two obvious ones being reflection usage and no validation or code completion during writing.
 You basically find out about your typos at runtime, as there seems to be no schema that the JSON could be validated against and no official editors with code completion.
 JSON format also suffers from no extension mechanism, which leads to data duplication.

 Kotlin type-safe builders can make style definitions less verbose than usual, as easily readable as JSON and basically as fast to parse as hand-written Java code thanks to inlined functions and no reflection usage.
 By converting your JSON